-As a result of the COVID-19 pandemic, the automatic federal student loan forbearance put in place by the CARES Act in March 2020 has been extended until at least January 31, 2022.
+As a result of the COVID-19 pandemic, the automatic federal student loan forbearance put in place by the CARES Act in March 2020 has been extended until at least May 1, 2022 (updated as of December 2021).
 During this time, the federal government has suspended payments, interest accumulation, and collection activities for student loan balances.
 The good news is that you can essentially miss your regular payment on most federal student loans with no penalty.

 There are some other smart money moves you can choose to make instead of making federal student loan payments.
 Remember, there is no interest accruing on your federal student loans.
 You can put your money towards other financial priorities.
 Take advantage of this forbearance period to create a plan to address your loans once forbearance ends.